 Introduction

-I have seen Pinoy Boys Love shows (2020-present) and it has a different feel and context.
+I have seen Pinoy Boys Love shows (2020-present) and most have a different feel and context.
 Thai BL is sweet and daring.
 Japanese BL series are conservative and weird.
 BL series from Taiwan are some of the most sophisticated series.
 Of late, it’s even way different from the South Koreans (innovative, relatable).
 Pinoy BL offers a serious tone, with plenty of slice-of-life, and involves familial relationships besides the romantic center core.

 Re: Filipino gay movies – that’s a completely different story and will require quite a lot of space.
 What I feature here are the new/recent releases only.

-- Pinoy Boys Love is a relatively new industry in the Philippines, starting only in 2020;
+• Pinoy Boys Love is a relatively new industry in the Philippines, starting only in 2018;

-- A series entitled ‘Sakristan’ downgrades LGBTQ+ characters into caricatures and insults the very essence of Pinoy gay characters, portraying them as the laughing stock in scenes.
+• A series entitled ‘Sakristan‘ downgrades LGBTQ+ characters into caricatures and insults the very essence of Pinoy gay characters, portraying them as the laughing stock in scenes.
 The said series is not recommended for viewing;

-- Many Pinoy Boys Love series lack funding.
+• Many Pinoy Boys Love series (2019-2020) lack funding.
 Due to low investment, they come up with poor production values and bad acting;

 Pinoy Boys Love: Essential List